carbon-design-system/carbon/docs/README.md

 # Carbon documentation

-Welcome to the Carbon documentation.
-Here you'll find information on project management, contribution, migration, lessons learned along the way, etc.
+This is the home for all process, contribution, and version-related documentation.
+These docs include information on project management, contribution, migration, lessons learned along the way, etc.

 ## Project management